NextronSystems/asgard-manual/usage/administration.rst

 Generate Download Links
 -----------------------

 The ``Downloads`` section lets you create and download a full THOR package including scanner, custom IOCs and MISP rulesets along with a valid license for a specific host.
 This package can then be used for systems that cannot be equipped with an ASGARD agent for some reason.
 For example, this can be used on air gapped networks.
-Copy the package to a USB stick or a CD ROM and use it where needed.
+Copy the package to a flash drive or CD ROM and use it where needed.

+You can choose to disable the download token altogether using ``Disable Download Token``.
+If disabled, anyone with network access can download and issue licenses, which may lead to unwanted exhaustion of the ASGARD license pool.
+You can reset the download token by disabling and then re-enabling it using ``New Download Token``.

 .. figure:: ../images/download-thor-package.png
    :target: ../_images/download-thor-package.png
    :alt: Generate THOR Package Download Link

-   Download THOR package and license workstation named 'myhost123'
+   Download THOR package and license workstation named 'WIN-CLI-DE-1234'

 While selecting different options in the form, the download link changes.

-After you have generated a download tokane and have selected the correct scanner, operating system and target hostname (not FQDN), you can copy the download link and use it to retrieve a full scanner package including a license file for that host.
+After you have generated a download token and have selected the correct scanner, operating system and target hostname (not FQDN), you can copy the download link and use it to retrieve a full scanner package including a license file for that host.
 These download links can be sent to administrators or team members that don’t have access to ASGARD management center.
-Remember that the recipients of that link still need to be able to reach ASGARD’s web server port (443/tcp).
-The token can be used to download THOR or a THOR license whithout an ASGARD account.
+Remember that the recipients of that link still need to be able to reach ASGARD's web server port (443/tcp).
+The token can be used to download THOR or a THOR license without an ASGARD account.
 Attention: If you disable the token, anybody can download THOR from this ASGARD or can generate licenses.

 .. note::
    The scanner package will not contain a license file if you don’t set a hostname in the ``Target Hostname`` field.
 If you have an Incident Response license, you must provide it separately.